Filialleiden » Filial affliction brewing at 0650 hours

 Nico took in a deep breath.
 “But, about the song you played…”

 A scowl ripped across Werner’s face.
-“I’m all for critics ‘cause they’re good for publicity but what in saint’s name was that—‘raunchy’?
+“I’m all for critics ‘cause they’re good for publicity but what in saint’s name was that—she called my song ‘raunchy’?
 Even I’m insulted.
 What is wrong with that woman?”

 “Don’t mind her.
 The song was really great, Cadence.”
 Nico frowned.
 “I wonder if she’s always like that…”